 Using a fence to support tomatoes takes planning before the tomatoes are actually planted.
 Open wire fences, like chicken wire, are best used for this purpose, but the wire has to be strong enough and provide some protection to plants when the tomatoes begin to wind their way through the open spaces in the fencing.
 Establish a fenced area and plant tomatoes along fencing.
 As tomato plants begin to grow they will wind themselves up through the open fencing and anchor themselves on their own.

 Stakes are the easiest support system to be able to set up for tomato plants because you can add them to plants wherever they are in the garden and at every stage of growth.
 A very thick, sturdy pole or garden stake, that is bigger and thicker than the tomato plant you are adding is the best choice.
-Make sure that it is well into the soil and then use ties to attach the tomato plant securely to the stake along the length of the tomato plant, starting at the bottom, moving to the middle and then another at the top.
+Make sure that it is well into the soil and then use ties to attach the tomato plant securely to the stake along the length of the tomato plant, starting at the bottom of the main stem, then moving to the middle and then another at the top.

 Cage Tomato Plants

 Tomato cages are the most popular and traditional way to support tomatoes, because they provide an individual support system for each tomato plant in the garden.
+Each plant gets it's own tomato cage.
 Tomatoes can grow up and in between the cages, and strong winds won’t cause much damage, if any, while tomatoes are in the cages.
 The one downfall to using traditional, round wire cages is that they are often a lot shorter than most tomato plants.

 Newer sturdier tomato cages have been created.
 These are square in shape, and use much thicker metal.
 They are also a lot taller and provide more support for taller tomatoes that become very heavy with fruit which tends to grow on the higher stems.